 guides.json file to locate the corresponding Markdown file to edit.
 If your contribution needs its own guide, you'll need to create a new Markdown file in the

-guides folder and add a reference to it to the
+guides folder and add a reference to it in

 We recommend the following process for submitting a change: